By Sierra Air Conditioning & Plumbing

 Sometimes water heaters will require maintenance even though they show no obvious signs of disrepair.
 For this reason, it is usually best to stick with scheduled maintenance every 2 years, or less.
 However, if your water heater is in desperate need of care, it might show the following signs:

 - Poor-quality water: If your water is discolored or has a tangy taste to it, you could be dealing with a water heater issue.
 The water heater might begin to rust, causing discoloration or an odd taste to your water supply.
 When rust gets into your water, it could cause a health risk to your family, which is why you should schedule maintenance or repairs immediately.

 - Banging, rumbling noise: When sediment gathers in your water heater, which is a common problem in Las Vegas Valley, it can lead to loud, banging noises when your equipment runs.
 When you turn your heater on, the sediment lifts and bangs against the inner walls of the tank, which can be noisy and might even damage your heater.
 A tank flush could solve this, or, if the issue is very bad, you might need to replace your water heater.

 If you need help with your water heater maintenance, our professional technicians are here to help.
-Contact Sierra Air Conditioning & Heating to schedule an appointment.
+Contact Sierra Air Conditioning & Plumbing to schedule an appointment.